MarcelMYSchmitt/docker-playground/README.md

  - Kafka Producer and Consumer (both in Java)
  - Frontend (Angular) for displaying Kafka data, also for sending data to ELK and Matomo
  - Monitoring tools (Prometheus, Prometheus AlertManager, Grafana)
- - Monitoring Exporter (Kafka, Matomo, ELK)
+ - Monitoring Exporter (Kafka, Matomo, ELK, Sentry)

 This repository is just a simple playground for showing the functionalities of different services....these are not production ready.
 All services are dockerized and can be controlled by different docker compose files.

+Info: In the powerpoint presentation such as the screenshots Sentry is not mentioned.

 ---

 ## How to run

+EOL Problems: Due to linux / windows conversion problems please make sure you always have the correct otherwiese you could have problems building some services: `Use notepad++, go to edit -> EOL conversion -> change from CRLF to LF.`

 All services are using docker-compose files.
 There are also only Dockerfiles available.
 You can find a specific compose file in every folder.